satpalsr/sdk/docs/server.entitymanager.getentity.md

 T \| undefined

-The entity with the provided id, or undefined if no entity is found.
+The spawned entity with the provided id, or undefined if no entity is found.